 In addition, as part of the 2015 tax reform, Japan introduced an exit tax, which was noted as a preventive measure against tax avoidance in the 2015 BEPS final report;

-6. BEPS Action 7: Preventing the Artificial Avoidance of Permanent Establishment Status

-The permanent establishment rules were amended as part of the 2018 tax reform.
+6. BEPS Action 7: Preventing the Artificial Avoidance of Permanent Establishment Status part of the 2018 tax reform.
 In particular, the concept of agent PE was amended to expand the taxation basis for commissionaire or non-preparatory activities;